BlackspaceInc/BlackspacePlatform/CONTRIBUTING.md

 #### Sample Logs

-We use `flog` to build a sample set of log files to test sending logs from a file.
+We use `flog` to build a sample set of log files to test sending logs from a file to our local Kibana stack.
 This can be done with the following commands on mac with homebrew.
 Installation instruction for flog can be found [here](https://github.com/mingrammer/flog#installation).